 In the 1700s, State-rooms were generally found in large European mansions or palaces.
 Admittance into these rooms was considered a privilege, and the further a person penetrated, the greater the honor.
 State-rooms also implied one of a suite of very grand rooms that were designed to impress guests, but at the same time State-rooms did not necessarily sacrifice family comfort, even if the mansion that contained them was to be maintained in palatial style.
 Moreover, State-rooms tended to be specialized rooms with specific purposes.
 State-rooms included such rooms as Ball-rooms, Domestic Chapels, Great Libraries or Museums, Music-rooms, State Dining-rooms, State Drawing-rooms, and State-Galleries.
 Continue reading

 Status was just as important among servants as it was within aristocratic ranks.
-Upper servants supervised under-servants (sometimes called lower servants) and under-servants deferred to upper-servants.
+Upper-servants supervised under-servants (sometimes called lower servants) and under-servants deferred to upper-servants.
 Upper-servants included the house steward, butler, valet, head housekeeper, head nurse, and lady’s maid.
-Upper-servants also enjoyed privileges that under-servants did not, and, in order for upper-servants to perform their jobs effectively, they were often allotted special quarters for their use.
-Such quarters included the Butler’s Pantry, China-closet and Scullery, Gun-rooms, House-Steward’s Office, Housekeeper’s-Room, Service or Sideboard-rooms, Still-rooms, Steward’s-Room or Upper-Servants’-Hall, and Store-rooms.
+Upper-servants also enjoyed privileges that under-servants did not, and, in order for upper-servants to perform their jobs effectively, they were often allotted special offices or quarters for their use.
+Such offices or quarters included the Butler’s Pantry, China-closet and Scullery, Gun-rooms, House-Steward’s Office, Housekeeper’s-Room, Service or Sideboard-rooms, Still-rooms, Steward’s-Room or Upper-Servants’-Hall, and Store-rooms.
 Continue reading

 Houses of the eighteenth and nineteenth century had a variety of different rooms that functioned in different ways.
 One important categories was supplementary rooms.
 Supplementary Rooms were additional rooms sometimes connected or attached to other rooms.
 Supplementary Rooms included such rooms as cloak-rooms, lavatories, bathrooms, plunge or swimming baths, service-rooms, and water-closets.
 Continue reading